Kismat (1968 film)

-It can be categorised as a romantic family thriller film.
+It can be categorised as a family romantic thriller film.
 It was shot in 14 reels, using 35 mm film format in Eastman Color.

 The film has been noted mainly for the soundtrack given by O.P.
-Nayyar, which included three songs that became very popular – "Aao Huzoor Tum Ko", "Kajra Mohabbat Wala" and "Aankhon Mein Qayamat".
-Biswajeet is one of the first heroes in Bollywood to be dressed as a woman on screen for the song Kajra Mohabbat Wala.
+Nayyar, which included three songs that became very popular – "Aao Huzoor Tumko", "Kajra Mohabbat Wala" and "Aankhon Mein Qayamat".
+Biswajeet was one of the first leading actors in Bollywood to cross dress as a woman on screen for the song "Kajra Mohabbat Wala".
 This film was the last collaboration between singer Shamshad Begum and music director O.P.
 Nayyar.
-They never worked together again.
 Shamshad Begum recorded her last song for O.P.
 Nayyar, "Kajra Mohabbat Wala" along with Asha Bhosle in this film.

 Plot

 The nation is struck by a series of bomb blasts spread across the country.
 The Commissioner of Police is baffled as to who is behind these attacks.
 The Commissioner receives an anonymous call where the caller says that he knows who the masterminds behind the blasts are and their associates.
-He also says that he would like to help the Police.
+He also says that he would like to help the police.
 The informant then says that he has stored the names and images of mastermind and their associates in a microdot.
 The informant here is the Mr. Gonz, owner of the store 'Twist Musical & PhotoShop'.
 The main mastermind or the villain is Scorpion.
 He learns that the informant is about to give their organisation's information to the police.
 Scorpion then sends his men or goons to recover the microdot.

 As soon as the goons enter the shop and threaten the informant to give the microdot, the hero Vicky enters the store to get his guitar.
 The informant slips the microdot into Vicky's guitar and Vicky leaves.
 The goons realise this and follow Vicky.
 Vicky is a singer and guitar player at a local nightclub.
 He along with Nancy entertain the crowds.
 After the night show, Vicky and Nancy head to Vicky's room.
 Here they encounter Mr. Gonz who is badly injured.
 Meanwhile, the goons follow Vicky to his room and kill Mr. Gonz.
 They try to take the guitar (his father's gift) containing the microdot from him, but Vicky escapes with the guitar.
 He is on the run and tries to convince the police that Mr. Gonz has been killed, but is unable to do so.
 He again encounters the goons.
 This time he escapes from them and boards a train.
 Here he meets Roma who has also run away (from her home) due to the strict rules enforced by her rich and wealthy father.